- Garden / Landscaping / Patio — 253

 Typically, a good contractor will try to provide you with an ""extra-competitive"" bid, especially the first time around, just to make you a customer.

 But how can you tell if the first contractor walking into your house is The good contractor?
 Some simple rules may apply here, but remember there also are exceptions to every rule.

-- A good contractor will never cut corners and do something unsafe in order to accommodate your budget.
-They will, instead, offer suggestions on how to modify your plans to meet both their code and safety requirements, and your budget.
+A good contractor will never cut corners and do something unsafe to accommodate your budget.
+They will, instead, offer suggestions on how to modify your plans to meet both their code and safety requirements and your budget.
 If these two cannot meet, then they will wish you good luck and walk away from the job.

 Remember, if a plumber messes up, you'll have a flood, if an electrical contractor messes up you'll have a fire or perhaps even worse."
 Simon is the author of this article.

 More tips and thoughts on what to know before hiring someone to do home repairs and improvements from 411homerepair.com.